kartverket/kvib/packages/kvib-design-tokens/README.md

 You'll find our spacing scale in sizes, along with border radii, breakpoints, font sizes, line heights and strokes.

 Spacing values are available as t-shirt sizes (md, 2xl etc), and pixel values (16px, 32px etc.) under size/spacing and size/spacing-px, respectively.
 Use the one you're most accustomed to (but try to standardize on one in a single app!)

-### Timings

-The timings category contains all transition timings and easing functions.

 ## Usage